xonsh/xonsh/docs/tutorial.rst

     )

 This object will be "truthy" if its return code was 0, and it is equal (via ``==``) to its return code.
 It also hashes to its return code.
-This allows for some interesting new kinds of interactions with subprocess commands, for
+Converting the object to the string will return the output.
+This allows for some interesting new kinds of interactions with subprocess commands, for example:
-example:

 .. code-block:: xonshcon